Glossary term

 Battery passport and battery passport system

 The battery passport is the structured electronic record associated with the battery.
-The battery passport system is the infrastructure around that record.
-It may include supplier data feeds, product master data, lifecycle databases, APIs, access controls, identity credentials, verification workflows, backup arrangements, and user interfaces.
-This distinction keeps the definition clear while leaving room for different technical implementations.
+The battery passport system is the infrastructure around that record: supplier data feeds, product master data, lifecycle databases, APIs, identity credentials, verification workflows, access-control layers, backup arrangements, and user interfaces.
+Separating the record from the system avoids confusing the legal object with the technical stack used to deliver it.

 Static and dynamic data